loveemu/gaxtapper/README.md

 ### Supported / Unsupported games

-GAX 1.x / 2.x is not supported at this time (only detection supported).
+The majority of GAX 3.x titles are supported.
+Support for GAX 2.x was added later, but it is not yet stable.

 Most games developed by Vicarious Visions are not supported.
 It's because they transfer the division routine into internal WRAM for speed, but Gaxtapper cannot handle it specially ([#13](https://github.com/loveemu/gaxtapper/issues/13)).